Skill-Based Mixture-of-Experts: Adaptive Routing for Heterogeneous Reasoning via Inferred Skills: Introduction

-We evaluate~\method{} on diverse benchmarks, including MMLU-Pro \citep{wangMMLUPro2024}, GPQA \citep{rein2023gpqagraduatelevelgoogleproofqa}, AIME 2024 \citep{aime2024}, and MedMCQA \cite{pal2022medmcqa}, using a diverse model pool.
+We evaluate~\method{} on diverse benchmarks across math, science, and medical reasoning, using a diverse model pool consisting of $16$ experts.
 We show that our automated skill-based recruiting yields an average accuracy improvement of $8.15\%$ over the best multi-agent baseline.
-Moreover, despite primarily using LLMs with 7-8 billion (B) parameters, \method{} achieves comparable performance with 70B models, and on average, outperforms strong proprietary models like GPT4o-mini \citep{gpt4omini}, Gemini 1.5 Pro \citep{gemini15}, and DeepSeek-V3 \citep{deepseekv3}.
-Also, \method{} consistently surpasses all baselines, whereas the strongest baseline changes across tasks.
-Thus, \method{} eliminates the need for the user to evaluate and compare a large number of possible baselines for each task.
+Moreover, \method{} consistently surpasses all baselines, whereas the strongest baseline changes across tasks.
+Therefore, our method eliminates the need to evaluate and compare a large number of baselines for each task.
 Notably, using a single GPU, \method{} has $44\%$ less inference run-time than a mixture-of-agents baseline \citep{wang2024mixture}; when four GPUs are available for both methods, we obtain an almost $2\times$ speedup.
-Finally, our analysis shows that \method{} generalizes well to unseen tasks, and selecting a task-specific aggregator achieves performance comparable to multi-round discussion while requiring substantially less compute.
+Finally, our analysis shows that \method{} generalizes well to unseen tasks (up to +14.81\% compared to the strongest baseline), and selecting a task-specific aggregator achieves performance comparable to multi-round discussion while requiring substantially less compute.